Page Loading

 Applicants who have gained a Class II (fishing vessel) ticket or are working towards an Under 16.5m Skipper's Certificate will also be given priority, as will suitably experienced younger applicants who are starting out in fishing vessel ownership.

-The full list of conditions can be found on the Comhairle nan Eilean Siar website.
+You can read the full eligibility criteria on the Comhairle nan Eilean Siar website.

 What does this cost?

 The loans will cover up to 40% of the project cost, up to a maximum of £100,000.
-It is expected that the remainder of the purchase will be financed from a commercial loan from the applicant’s own bank and their own funds.
+You'll need to cover the rest of the purchase cost through a commercial loan from your own bank or your own funds.

 The maximum repayment term is 10 years and commercial interest rates apply.

-As well as the loan repayments and interest charges, applicants must cover the legal costs of registering the Comhairle's marine mortgage.
+As well as the loan repayments and interest charges, you'll need to cover the legal costs of registering the Comhairle's marine mortgage.

 Who is this for?